History of the Civil Air Patrol: World War II

 With America's entrance into World War II, German U-boats began to operate along the East Coast.
 Their operations were very effective, sinking a total of 204 vessels by September 1942.
 Civil Air Patrol's top leaders requested that the War Department give them the authority to directly combat the U-boat threat.
 The request was initially opposed, for the CAP was still a young and inexperienced organization.
 However, with the alarming numbers of ships being sunk by the U-boats, the War Department finally agreed to give CAP a chance.

-On 5 March 1942, under the leadership of the newly promoted National Commander Johnson (the same Johnson that had "bombed" the factories with sandbags), Civil Air Patrol was given authority to operate a coastal patrol at two locations along the East Coast: Atlantic City, New Jersey, and Rehoboth Beach, Delaware.
+On 5 March 1942, under the leadership of the newly promoted National Commander Johnson (the same Johnson that had "bombed" the factories with sandbags), Civil Air Patrol was given authority to operate a coastal patrol at two locations along the East Coast: Atlantic City, New Jersey at Bader Field, and Rehoboth Beach, Delaware.
 They were given a time frame of 90 days to prove their worth.
 The CAP's performance was outstanding, and before the 90-day period was over, the coastal patrol operations were authorized to expand in both duration and territory.
 By the end of the war, CAP pilots had flown over 500,000 mission hours.
 However, more than 90 aircraft were lost, and between 59 and 64 CAP pilots were killed, including 26 who were lost while on coastal patrol.